Barnet F.C.: Non-League years (1965–1991)

-A good run in the 1990–91 FA Cup culminated in a home defeat by Portsmouth in the 3rd round.
+A good run in the 1990–91 FA Cup culminated in a home defeat by Portsmouth in the third round.
 A win in the last game of the season against Fisher Athletic finally saw Barnet promoted to the Fourth Division of the Football League.

 Football League (1991–2001)

-Barnet F.C. joined the Fourth Division of the Football League on winning the Football Conference championship in 1991.
-Their early reputation was of playing fast, attacking football, a reputation only enhanced by their first ever league match (which they lost 4–7 to Crewe Alexandra), and a 5–5 draw to Brentford in the League Cup in their next match.
-In their first season of league football the club reached the promotion playoffs but lost to Blackpool in the semi finals.
+Barnet joined the Fourth Division of the Football League on winning the Football Conference championship in 1991.
+Their early reputation was of playing fast, attacking football, a reputation only enhanced by their first-ever League match (which they lost 7–4 to Crewe Alexandra), and a 5–5 draw to Brentford in the League Cup in their next match.
+In their first season of League football, the club reached the promotion play-offs but lost to Blackpool in the semi-finals.

-The 1992–93 season saw controversy at Underhill as Barnet chairman Stan Flashman regarding club accounts and players' wages, resulting in some nationwide back page headlines.
-Flashman also brought his son, Mark, to the club as a reserve goalkeeper.
+The 1992–93 season saw controversy at Underhill regarding club accounts and players' wages, resulting in some nationwide back page headlines.
+Barnet chairman Stan Flashman also brought his son, Mark, to the club as a reserve goalkeeper.
 In spite of the financial problems, Barnet finished third in the new Division Three and secured the final automatic promotion spot.
 Manager Barry Fry, however, left Barnet with a handful of games remaining and was replaced by his assistant Edwin Stein, who himself then left to join Fry in the summer at Southend United.
-Goalkeeper Gary Phillips took over as manager during a difficult summer in which Barnet marginally survived a vote of expulsion by a Football League EGM, and lost the vast majority of their promotion winning side in a tribunal which nullified the players' contracts.
+Goalkeeper Gary Phillips took over as manager during a difficult summer in which Barnet marginally survived a vote of expulsion by a Football League EGM, and lost the vast majority of their promotion-winning side in a tribunal decision which nullified the players' contracts.
 Phillips cobbled together a squad from the few remaining players and free transfers.
-In January 1994 Phillips was assisted by former England goalkeeper Ray Clemence, but were still relegated from Division Two.
-In August 1994 Ray Clemence became sole manager for two seasons, finishing 11th and then ninth in Division Three.
-Then at the start of the 1996–97 season Ray Clemence left to become England goalkeeping coach, leaving Terry Bullivant in charge.
+In January 1994, Phillips was assisted by former England goalkeeper Ray Clemence, but were still relegated from Division Two.
+In August 1994 Ray Clemence became sole manager for two seasons, with the club finishing 11th and then ninth in Division Three.
+At the start of the 1996–97 season, Ray Clemence left to become England goalkeeping coach, leaving Terry Bullivant in charge.